 More information may be obtained through the following hotlines and websites of major public transport operators:

 |Kowloon Motor Bus||2745 4466||www.kmb.hk|

 |Long Win Bus||2261 2791||www.lwb.hk|

 |Sun Ferry||2131 8181||www.sunferry.com.hk|

 |Hong Kong and Kowloon Ferry||2815 6063||www.hkkf.com.hk|

 Motorists are advised not to drive to the school areas if possible.
-Drivers of nanny vans and school buses should not carry excess passengers or leave schoolchildren in vehicles unattended.
+Drivers of nanny vans and school buses should drive carefully, especially on steep roads, in narrow lanes or at locations where driving in reverse is necessary.
+Speeding and overloading are prohibited and they are not allowed to leave students unattended in the vehicles.
+They should also keep their vehicles clean and hygienic, and enhance disinfection to reduce the risk of the spread of COVID-19.
+Nanny van operators should obtain prior approval from the TD for each school served by nanny van.
 An escort should be provided on board when serving kindergarten or primary school students.
-Parents should agree well in advance with schools, operators of nanny vans or school buses on the locations for picking up and dropping off their children.
+Drivers and escorts should ensure that all students are properly wearing their seat belts (if provided) before the vehicles move off.
+Parents should agree well in advance with schools and operators of nanny vans or school buses on the locations of picking up and dropping off their children.

 Members of the public are advised to pay attention to the latest transport and traffic news on radio and television before leaving home.
-For enquiries, please call the department's hotline at 2804 2600 or the 1823 Call Centre.
+For enquiries, please call the TD's hotline on 2804 2600 or the 1823 Call Centre.